bhyman67/Covid-by-County/README.md

 ### Data

-I used data from the COVID-19 [repository](COVID-19 repository owned by the CSSE at Johns Hopkins University.) owned by the CSSE at Johns Hopkins University.
+I used data from the COVID-19 [repository](https://github.com/CSSEGISandData/COVID-19) owned by the CSSE at Johns Hopkins University.

 ### Code

 The code for this project is in [here](https://github.com/bhyman67/Covid-by-County).

-One function:

-* pull_data()
-  * makes a web request (GET) to the CSSEGISandData COVID-19 [repo](https://github.com/CSSEGISandData/COVID-19) and uses pandas read_csv funct to read in time_series_covid19_confirmed_US.csv.
-  * Some columns also get droped and renamed

-Only two endpoints:
+This application has two endpoints, on of which is parameterized:

 * The root url.
 Shows State and county drop downs along with the submit button.
   * GET: ``` / ```